jflanigan/jamr/docs/Config_File.md

 Config File
 ==============

 The config file sets the environment variables for JAMR.
-The variables relevant for training are:
+The variables are:

 | Environment Variable | Purpose |
 | --- | --- |